LeoEgidi/pivmet/paper/paper.md

 # Statement of need

-In the modern *big-data* and *machine learning* age, summarizing some essential information from a data pattern is often relevant and can help simplifying the data pre-processing steps.
-The advantage of identifying representative units of a group---hereafter *pivotal units* or *pivots*---somehow chosen to be  as far as possible from units in the other groups and as similar as possible to the units in the same group is that they may convey relevant information about the group they belong to while saving wasteful operations.
+In the modern *big-data* and *machine learning* age, summarizing some essential information from a dataset is often relevant and can help simplifying the data pre-processing steps.
+The advantage of identifying representative units of a group---hereafter *pivotal units* or *pivots*---chosen in such a way that they are as far as possible from units in the other groups and/or as similar as possible to the units in the same group, is that they may convey relevant information about the group they belong to while saving wasteful operations.
-Despite the lack of a strict theoretical framework behind their characterization, the pivots may be beneficial in many machine learning frameworks, such as clustering, classification, and mixture modelling to derive reliable estimates and/or a better grouping partition.
+Despite the lack of a strict theoretical framework behind their characterization, the pivots may be beneficial in many machine learning frameworks, such as clustering, classification, and mixture modelling when the interest is in deriving reliable estimates in mixture models and/or finding a partition of the data points.
-A deep and theoretical detail around the package's supported pivotal methods is provided in [@egidi2018relabelling].
+The theoretical framework concerning the pivotal methods implemented in the `pivmet` package is provided in [@egidi2018relabelling].

-The `pivmet`  package [@pivmet] for `R` , available from the Comprehensive ` R`  Archive Network (CRAN) at [http://CRAN.R-project.org/package=pivmet](http://CRAN.R-project.org/package=pivmet), implements various pivotal selection criteria to deal with, but not limited to: (i) mixture model Bayesian estimation---either via the JAGS software [@rjags] using Gibbs sampling or the Stan [@rstan] software performing Hamiltonian Monte Carlo (HMC)---to tackle the so-called *label switching* problem; (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).
+The `pivmet`  package  for `R`is available from the Comprehensive `R`  Archive Network (CRAN) at [http://CRAN.R-project.org/package=pivmet](http://CRAN.R-project.org/package=pivmet) [@pivmet] and implements various pivotal selection criteria to deal with, but not limited to: (i) mixture model Bayesian estimation---either via the JAGS software [@rjags] using Gibbs sampling or the Stan [@rstan] software performing Hamiltonian Monte Carlo (HMC)---to tackle the so-called *label switching* problem; (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).

 As far as we know from reviewing the scientific and statistical literature, the `pivmet` package is the only software designed to search pivotal units in a modern machine learning framework.
 However, since its large applicability, it exhibits some deep connections with some existing `R` packages commonly used for Bayesian statistics and clustering.
-Among them, the `pivmet` package:
+In particular, the `pivmet` package:

 -  extends the `bayesmix` package [@bayesmix], which allows to fit univariate Gaussian mixtures, by allowing for sparse Gaussian univariate/multivariate mixtures;